-A contra revenue account might be described as a revenue account that is expected to have a debit balance instead of the usual credit balance.
-(Its balance is contrary to—or opposite of—the usual credit balance for a revenue account.)
+A contra revenue account is a revenue account that is expected to have a debit balance (instead of the usual credit balance).
+In other words, its expected balance is contrary to—or opposite of—the usual credit balance in a revenue account.

 A contra revenue account allows a company to see the original amount sold and to also see the items that reduced the sales to the amount of net sales.

 - Sales Discounts

 To illustrate the contra revenue account Sales Returns and Allowances, let's assume that Company K sells $100,000 of merchandise on credit.
 It will debit Accounts Receivable for $100,000 and credit to Sales for $100,000.
 If a customer returns $500 of this merchandise, Company K will debit Sales Returns and Allowances for $500 and will credit Accounts Receivable for $500.
 Company K's income statement will report the gross Sales of $100,000 minus the sales returns and allowances of $500 and the resulting net sales of $99,500.